NatVor/teachua-aws-terraform-infrastructure/README.md

 3. Run the script to install the tools:
    ./install_tools.sh

-   The script will install all required tools and display their versions upon successful installation.
-4. Verify the installation by checking the versions of the installed tools: kubectl version --client --short eksctl version aws --version helm version --short terraform -v
+4. Verify the installation by checking the versions of the installed tools: kubectl version --client --short;
+   eksctl version;
+   aws --version;
+   helm version --short;
+   terraform -v